teslajoy/BioTreeBridge/README.md

 ## Visualization

-After generating the hierarchy JSON, you can view the visualizations @ https://teslajoy.github.io/biotreebridge/
+After generating the hierarchy JSON, you can view the visualizations locally via ```python -m http.server 8000``` and your localhost:8000

 ## Purpose